 A trip to Sleepy Hollow isn’t complete without a visit to Sleepy Hollow Cemetery and its famous residents, including Elizabeth Arden, Brooke Astor, Andrew Carnegie, Walter Chrysler, Samuel Gompers, Washington Irving, and William Rockefeller.
 Author Doug Keister sums it up: “Sleepy Hollow has it all; spooky lilting 18th century death’s head tombstones, twisting narrow roads, majestic mausoleums and magnificent statuary, perfectly placed onto a hilly woodland canvas.
 It’s a cemetery with a capital ‘C’.”

-• Murder and Mayhem Evening Lantern Tours: Looking to meet some of the more infamous people buried in Sleepy Hollow?
-Meet fallen angels and helpless victims on this two-hour walking tour.
-Hear about the flamboyant businesswoman branded “the wickedest woman in New York,” a debonair counterfeiter, victims of “the Mad Murderer of Sleepy Hollow,” a brotherly murder-suicide, and the celebrated opera singer who was alleged to have assaulted, extorted, and killed various of her seven husbands, and more.
-Subject matter is not suitable for children.
-Dates: June 3 and 17, July 1, 15 and 29 from 9 pm – 11 pm.
-August 12 and 26, and every Saturday night in September from 8 pm – 10 pm.
-The meeting point is the cemetery’s North Gate, 540 North Broadway.
-October and November tickets will be posted on September 1st.
+• Murder and Mayhem Evening Lantern Tours: Looking to hear some darker – but all true! – stories?
+Meet fallen angels and helpless victims on this two-hour walking tour through Sleepy Hollow Cemetery.
+Visit by lantern light the flamboyant businesswoman branded “the wickedest woman in New York,” a debonair counterfeiter, the scene of a grave robbery, victims of “the Mad Murderer of Sleepy Hollow,” a brotherly murder-suicide, and the celebrated opera singer who was alleged to have assaulted, extorted, and killed various of her seven husbands, and more.
+Subject matter is not suitable for children under 18.
+Dates: Every Saturday in May and June plus Sunday, May 26 (Memorial Day weekend).
+Check specific dates for start times as sunset times vary.